airborne-commando/OPSEC-OSINT-Tools/IMINT.md

 - **Analytical Power:** The digitization and volume of available data, combined with advanced algorithms, enable SOCMINT to uncover patterns and relationships at a scale and depth previously unattainable by human (HUMINT) or signals intelligence (SIGINT).

+- see also [Digital Profiling](https://github.com/airborne-commando/OPSEC-OSINT-Tools/blob/main/Digital-Profiling.md) as that deeply relates to SOCMINT.

 ### 3. **Using Public Images with Maps**